fixate/generator-fixate-pw/app/templates/_README.md

 $ npm run build
 ```

-Assets can be rsynced to production with the following commands:
+Once SSH details are added to `.env`, updates can be rsynced to production with
+the following commands:

 ```bash
 # dry run